 344 enumerated in Article XI Section (A) retain their individual voting rights on the Board.

 346 (I) ABSENCES.
 Unexcused absences from three (3) meetings of the Board of Directors

-347 shall be cause for removal of a member of the Committee.
+347 may be cause for removal of a member of the Board.

 349 (J) DUTIES AND RESPONSIBILITIES.
-The State Board of Directors shall:
+The State Board of Directors will:

 350 1.
 Fill vacancies in NWPC-WA offices as they occur by electing replacements,